uoftgasa/uoftgasa.github.io/markdown/index.md

 **[Condos.ca](condos.ca)**

 This site has a focus that's clear in the name - you'll only find condos here.
-Unlike other sites like PadMapper and Vi
+Unlike other sites like PadMapper and ViewIt, you'll need to register an account for this website to get the full information.

 **[PadMapper](https://www.padmapper.com/apartments/toronto-on)**